SlashDB/taskapp-demo/README.md

-# Demo Task List App using Slashdb, ReactJS and SlashDB SDK for Javascript and ReactJS
+# Demo Task List App Using SlashDB and SlashDB React SDK
 ---
 [SlashDB](https://www.slashdb.com/), [SlashDB documentation](https://www.slashdb.com/documentation/), [react-slashdb](https://github.com/SlashDB/react-slashdb), [react-slashdb documentation](https://slashdb.github.io/react-slashdb/)
 ---

 This repository contains a proof-of-concept task list app which demonstrates how to use SlashDB in a React project.
-It utilizes a Javascript and ReactJS SDK created to help developers integrate SlashDB into their projects quickly and easily.
+It utilizes the [SlashDB React SDK](https://github.com/SlashDB/react-slashdb) created to help developers integrate SlashDB into their projects quickly and easily.

 ## Table of Contents
 [Overview](#overview)